 According to modern science, all life and existence is based on a kind of dynamic emptiness, take it as phenomena at a sub-atomic level popping in and out of existence in a quantum reality.
 Look at anything closely enough, even a rock or a table, and you will see that it is an event, not a thing.
 Every thing is, in truth, happening.

-is perhaps zen’s the most distinctive characteristic.
+The present moment is perhaps zen’s the most distinctive characteristic.
 More than anything else, it is about reclaiming and expanding the present moment.
 Life exists in the present, or nowhere at all, and that is not an easy concept to understand by modern society.

 There is no purpose in getting anywhere if, when you get there, all you do is think about getting to some other future moment.
 Forget about learning from the past and applying those lessons to the future: reclaim and expand the present moment.